FamilySearch/GEDCOM.io/_pages/migrate.md

 >  The file reference occurs one to many times so that multiple files can be grouped together, each pertaining to the same context.
 For example, if you wanted to associate a sound clip and a photo, you would reference each multimedia file and indicate the format using the FORM tag subordinate to each file reference.

-However, it was not defined how this grouping differed from having multiple `MULTIMEDIA_LINK`s in a single structure.
+However, it was not defined how this grouping differed from having multiple `MULTIMEDIA_LINK` in a single structure.
 Conversations with various GEDCOM producers and consumers suggested no consensus on the meaning of multi-FILE OBJE as opposed to multiple single-file OBJE, so support for multi-file OBJE was removed from 5.5.1.
 Thus, this 5.5.1